Whitman Elementary Newsletter

 While meals are served at no cost to children ages 1-18 at several Portland Public School sites this year, there are several benefits for eligible families to submit a meal application this school year.

-Families approved for free and reduced-price meals may be eligible to receive future potential government assistance such as Pandemic EBT benefits (*please note that Oregon has not been approved yet for expanded Pandemic EBT benefits; we will alert families when we learn more and if it is approved).
+Families approved for free and reduced-price meals may be eligible to receive future potential government assistance such as Pandemic EBT benefits.

 Families may be eligible for other benefits such as school related fee reduction or waivers, low cost internet and health coverage.